Myfyrian Uchaf is a Grade II listed building in the Isle of Anglesey local planning authority area, Wales. First listed on 5 February 1952. House.

 Description

-The interior has been modernised and the original layout altered.
-The roof of the main part of the house contains some original cross-beams and some rough-hewn, pegged trusses.
-There are some boarded doors and the kitchen to the rear retains the original rough-hewn bressumer.
+Inside, the house has been modernised and the original layout has been altered.
+The roof of the main part contains some original cross-beams and rough-hewn, pegged trusses.
+There are some boarded doors, and the kitchen at the rear retains the original rough-hewn bressumer.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.